dssg/police-eis/docs/luigi.md

-# Luigi pipeline management
+# luigi pipeline management

 As described in [the main pipeline documentation](repositories_dependencies_and_pipeline.md), [luigi](https://github.com/spotify/luigi/) is used to create and setup a blank `staging` schema and then to populate this `staging` schema from the `etl` schema.

 ## Basics of luigi

-The [luigi documentation is robust](https://luigi.readthedocs.io/en/latest/) and pretty complete.
-Luigi is setup around configuring `tasks` that have a number of properties.
+The [luigi documentation is robust](https://luigi.readthedocs.io/en/latest/) and pretty complete. luigi is setup around configuring `tasks` that have a number of properties.
 Each task is defined by making a class that inherits from the abstract `luigi.Task`, and further defines the things that need to be done before the task, the things that need to be done when the task is run, and the things that need to be true for the task to be considered finished successfully.

 We use a number of custom classes from the [`pg_tools` package](https://github.com/jonkeane/pg_tools).
-This package defines a number of targets for postgress tables, columns, etc.
+This package defines a number of targets for postgres tables, columns, etc.

 ## basic `luigi.Task`

 Every task should have three things (`output`, `requires`, and `run`), which are all defined as bound methods.
-These methods will be executed in this order, there the output is checked to see if the output already exists, the requires are run, and then the run method runs the task itself.
+These methods will be executed in this order: the `output` is checked to see if the output already exists, the `requires` are run, and then the `run` method runs the task itself.

 1. `def output(self)`
-  This should return a class that inherits from `luigi.target.Target` this class defines the check that is run to determine if the task has (already) completed successfully.
+  This should return a class that inherits from `luigi.target.Target`.
+This class defines the check that is run to determine if the task has (already) completed successfully.
 This target can be anything from checking if a file exists or if a table in a postgres database is not empty.
 Most of our `output`s are custom types from `pg_tools`.

-  *example* the following `output` will check if the table `schema_name.table_name` exists, if it does not exist luigi will run the `requires` and `run` methods.
+  *Example:* the following `output` will check if the table `schema_name.table_name` exists; if it does not exist luigi will run the `requires` and `run` methods.
   ```
   def output(self):
     return pg_tools.PGTableTarget(table_name, schema_name)